 I believe that it’s important to have a strategic marketing plan.
 Unless you’re the first player in an industry, you need to be as competitive and as aggressive as possible with your efforts, because you are trying to take a piece of a market share that’s already being consumed by multiple companies at the same time.
 You have to make sure your message stands out.
 You have to make sure your positioning stands out; that your marketing channels are far and above your competitors.
 And that’s really what we’re trying to do here.

-As you can see, even if you do have a superior product to your competitors, as DigitalOcean had with their $5 SSD cloud instances, you also have to have a strategic marketing plan, and tell the World that you actually do have a superior product.
+As you can see, even if you have a superior product to your competitors, as DigitalOcean had with their $5 SSD cloud instances, you also have to have a strategic marketing plan and tell the World that you have a superior product.

 14. Build a great domain availability checker

-I am not naive to expect the client hasn’t heard of GoDaddy, and other great places to register a domain name but to most clients it’s all the same where they register a domain name.
-Not to mention, it’s going to be easier for you to help your client setup their website, setup a business email solution like Office 365, or install an SSL certificate.
+I am not naive to expect that the client hasn’t heard of GoDaddy and other great places to register a domain name.
+But, to most clients, it’s all the same where they register a domain name.
+Not to mention, it’s going to be easier for you to help your client set up their website, set up a business email solution like Office 365, or install an SSL certificate.
 Speaking of…

 15. Offer SSL certificate installation

-Installing SSL certificates is a great way of showing you care, and with reselling Extended Validation (EV SSL certificates) you can make some extra money with your existing client base.
-Speaking of SSL certificates, there’s a great SSL API solution that can help you check thousands (or millions depending on your budget) of domain names if they have SSL certificates installed.
-If there is a SSL certificate installed, you can check when it expires.
-That way you can check all your existing client base and offer them SSL certificate installation, or transfer of existing SSL certificate.
+Installing SSL certificates is a great way of showing you care, and by reselling Extended Validation (EV SSL certificates), you can make some extra money with your existing client base.
+Speaking of SSL certificates, there’s a great SSL API solution that can help you check thousands (or millions, depending on your budget) of domain names if they have installed SSL certificates.
+If there is an SSL certificate installed, you can check when it expires.
+That way, you can check all your existing client base and offer them SSL certificate installation or transfer of existing SSL certificate.